SergeantMahdi/CPP_Logger/README.md

 ![Header](Media/Header.png)

-This is a simple logger that I made to simplify and also store the debugging information that might be critical in the future.
+This is a simple logging library that is made to colorize errors and info based on their levels.
+It'll allows you to store the information with their levels and time occurance inside a file with a custome name.
-You can use this library whether for only console logging or save those logging into custom file

 > [!NOTE]
-> NEW UPDATE: The structure has been changed, read the doc for the usage of loggingsystem
+> NEW UPDATE: The structure has been changed, read the doc for further information.

 > [!NOTE]
 > NOTE: Thread Safety is added

 <h2>Guide</h2>

- <h3> make an instance: </h3>
+ <h3>Making An Instance: </h3>

 ```CPP
 #include "SyncLogging.h"